SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Nodes/ExpandAndCollapse/Icon/README.md

 #Icon

-This sample demonstrate how to create an icon of various shapes in a simple node connection.
+This sample demonstrates how to create an icon of various shapes in a simple node connection.

 Demo link:
 https://blazor.syncfusion.com/demos/diagramcomponent/expandcollapse?theme=fluent